Gouda Cheese vs Tomme Cheese

 Gouda Cheese has a moisture content of reduced by scalding.
 Gouda's texture can be described as "varies".
 Tomme's texture can be described as "creamy, pliable".

-Gouda Cheese has a sweet to nutty flavor.
-Tomme Cheese has a varied flavor.
+Gouda Cheese has a sweet to nutty taste.
+Tomme Cheese has a varied taste.
 Tomme's aroma can be described as "milky".

 Appearance and Aging